Five British gardens have a starring role on the New York Times's list of 25 must-see gardens — here are the ones they forgot

 Herterton House, Morpeth

-The gardens at Herterton House, a beautifully restored farmhouse, in Northumberland, are neatly ordered and include a walled garden, made in the late 1970s.
-Divided into five parts, there is also a psychic and nursery garden.
-The gardens are still tended to by Frank and Marjorie Lawley, who moved in the house, in 1975.
+The gardens at Herterton House, a beautifully restored farmhouse, in Northumberland, were once neatly ordered and include a walled garden, made in the late 1970s.
+Divided into five parts, there was also a physic and nursery garden.
+The gardens were tended to by Frank and Marjorie Lawley, who moved to the house, in 1975.
+Sadly they are now closed, and have been for several years, but they were most beautiful in their prime.

 Alnwick Gardens, Alnwick